dgaydukov/cert-aws/sa/files/sa.md

 * multi site - the fastest cause we constantly have complete copy running in another region Don't confuse:
 * HA - run some ec2 in another AZ and use elb to forward request to this AZ.
 In case one AZ fail you can still use your service.
 Yet this won't protect against whole region failure
 * DR - run some critical stuff in another region and use route53 failover to this region.
-But major part is restored, once you start DR. When we talk about DR we usually assume entire region goes down.
+But major part is restored, once you start DR. When we talk about DR we usually assume entire region goes down
 Don't confuse:
 * HA (High availability) - system can recover with short downtime.
 Example - start new ec2 from ami and use ebs from down ec2 in case of failure.
 * FT (fault tolerance) - system continue provide services even in case of failures.
 You build FT by introducing redundancy.
 Example - add elb + asg.
-Availability vs. Durability on ebs example
+Availability vs. Durability on ebs example:
 * Availability - ebs available 99.9% time, but in case of AZ failure it won't be available (cause ebs is linked to subnet/AZ).
 But when AZ becomes again available your data won't be lost.
 * Durability - ebs 11/9 durable (after dot we have 11 nines), that means if you have 1000 volumes you can expect to lose 1 volume per year.